It’s the 1960s. New investors join the markets in droves. The number of shareholders crosses a landmark number for the first time in history.

 Here’s the list of the original Nifty 50 with their starting Price-Earnings in early 1972.

 Polaroid, Xerox, Eastman Kodak declined into oblivion.
 American Hospital Supply, Chesebrough Ponds, Lubrizol were acquired by competitors.
 A select few like Coca Cola, Disney, J&J, P&G have thrived, but not without the odd existential crisis.
+So, learning how to buy disney stock is a good idea for the most part.

 We are at a similar phase in India where a small set of stocks has everyone interested.
 These stocks continue to rise even as others are lucky if they move sideways.